guyrosillo/finalexam/classwork/css-practice/exercises.md

 1. Make the logo have red font color

-2. Change the anchor elements inside the nav to have a font color of blue
+2. Change the anchor elements inside the nav to have a font color of green

-3. Change the anchor elements inside the nav to have a visited font color of green
+3. Change the anchor elements inside the nav to have a visited font color of #444

 4. Inside the above-the-fold section, change the font color of each card's paragraph to white